“Iyengar Yoga” Is Trademarked in the U.S.

-- Teaches in the method set forth by B.K.S.
-Iyengar without mixing methods;
+- teaches in the method set forth by B.K.S.
+Iyengar, without mixing methods

-- Receives continuing education from RIMYI or from an Intermediate or Advanced Iyengar teacher or teachers;
+- receives continuing education from RIMYI or from an Intermediate or Advanced Iyengar teacher or teachers

-- Is mindful of the Ethical Guidelines laid out by B.K.S.
-Iyengar and has signed the annual certification mark/ethics agreement.
+- is mindful of the Ethical Guidelines laid out by B.K.S.
+Iyengar and has signed the annual Certification Mark/ethics agreement

-Non-certified teachers may not use or advertise the terms "Iyengar Yoga,” “Iyengar style,“ or “Iyengar influenced” or similar words that could imply that they are certified or qualified to teach Iyengar yoga in classes, teacher trainings, workshops, and the like.
-They may not use the name Iyengar in any form of business communication, advertising, or for any financial gain.
-They may indicate that they have taken classes with Iyengar Yoga teachers; while teaching they may on occasion acknowledge that a certain way of teaching is drawn from the Iyengar method.
+Non-certified teachers may not use or advertise the terms "Iyengar Yoga,” “Iyengar style,“ or “Iyengar influenced,” or similar language that could imply that they are certified or qualified to teach Iyengar Yoga in classes, teacher trainings, workshops, and the like.
+They may not use the name Iyengar in any form of business communication or advertising, or for any financial gain.
+They may, however, indicate that they have taken classes with Iyengar Yoga teachers, and while teaching they may on occasion acknowledge that a certain way of teaching is drawn from the Iyengar method.

-As part of observing the second Yama, Satya (truthfulness), noncertified teachers or certified teachers who are not in good standing should not lead students to believe that they are being taught by a fully Certified Iyengar Yoga Teacher in good standing.
-Additional information regarding the appropriate use of Mr. Iyengar’s name is also available in the IYNAUS Certification Manual.
-The Iyengar Yoga community welcomes all teachers to participate in our Certification process.
-That way, they too can earn the right to say that they teach Iyengar Yoga and assume the responsibilities that goes with that privilege.
+As part of observing the second Yama, Satya (truthfulness), non-certified teachers or certified teachers who are not in good standing should not lead students to believe that they are being taught by a CIYT in good standing.
+Additional information regarding the appropriate use of Mr. Iyengar’s name is available in the IYNAUS Certification Manual.
+The Iyengar Yoga community welcomes all teachers to participate in our certification process.
+In this way, they may earn the right to say that they teach Iyengar Yoga and assume the responsibilities that go with that privilege.

 We hope this clarifies your questions and helps you in protecting your certification and right to use the Certification Mark.